googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

 - `selectors` is an ordered list of [GameServerSelector][gameserverselector].
   If the first selector is not matched, the selection attempts the second selector, and so on.
   This is useful for things like smoke testing of new game servers.
+- `matchLabels` is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
+  The requirements are ANDed.
+Optional.
+- `matchExpressions` is a list of label selector requirements.
+The requirements are ANDed.
+Optional.
+- `gameServerState` GameServerState specifies which State is the filter to be used when attempting to retrieve a GameServer via Allocation.
+Defaults to "Ready".
+The only other option is "Allocated", which can be used in conjunction with label/annotation/player selectors to retrieve an already Allocated GameServer.
+- `counters` (Alpha, "CountsAndLists" feature flag) enables filtering based on game server Counter status, such as the minimum and maximum number of active rooms.
+This helps in selecting game servers based on their current activity or capacity.
+Optional.
+- `lists` (Alpha, "CountsAndLists" feature flag) enables filtering based on game server List status, such as allowing for inclusion or exclusion of specific players.
+Optional.
 - `scheduling` defines how GameServers are organised across the cluster, in this case specifically when allocating `GameServers` for usage.
   "Packed" (default) is aimed at dynamic Kubernetes clusters, such as cloud providers, wherein we want to bin pack